Varilux

 Varilux is a brand name belonging to Essilor International, a producer of corrective lenses.
 The first version of the lens was invented by Bernard Maitenaz and released in 1959, and was the first modern progressive lens to correct presbyopia.
 The progressive lens is characterized by correcting near, intermediate and far vision.

 History

 Previous attempts to create a progressive lens

-The first patent for a progressive lens was British Patent 15,735, granted to Own Aves with a 1907 priority date.
+Progressive lenses The first patent for a progressive lens was British Patent 15,735, granted to Owen Aves with a 1907 priority date.
 Aves' patent included the progressive lens design and the manufacturing process.
 However this was unlike modern progressive lenses.
 It consisted of a conical back surface and a cylindrical front with opposing axes in order to create a power progression.
 This design was never commercialized.
 However, due to this patent, Essilor cannot technically be considered the creator of the first progressive lens.

 While there were several intermediate steps (H. Newbold appears to have designed a similar lens to Aves around 1913), there is evidence to suggest that Duke Elder in 1922 developed the world's first commercially available progressive lens (Ultrifo) sold by "Gowlland of Montreal".
 This was based on an arrangement of aspherical surfaces.